 D.C. drivers are always in a hurry, and the traffic is pretty terrible, too.
 If you want to ruin a pleasant afternoon in the city, spend it behind the wheel of a car all tangled up in traffic or searching for a parking spot.
 Honestly, it’s such a great city for pedestrians, and public transportation is so good, there’s really no reason to bother with a car.

-And if you want to see areas of interest outside D.C., like Old Town Alexandria or George Washington’s estate, Mount Vernon, you can book a guided tour to take you there in comfort and style without ever needing your own car.
+And if you want to see areas of interest outside D.C., like Old Town Alexandria or George Washington’s estate, Mount Vernon, you can book our fully guided Old Town Alexandria and Mount Vernon Bus Tour to take you there in comfort and style without ever needing your own car!

-During the week especially, hotels in the city can be exorbitantly expensive—$400 a night is not uncommon.
-But you can find some quality hotels in the areas around D.C. for around $100 a night or so, pretty significant savings if you’re watching your budget.
+During the week especially, hotels in the city can be exorbitantly expensive—$400+ a night is not uncommon.
+But you can find some quality hotels in the areas around Washington DC for around $100 a night or so, pretty significant savings if you’re watching your budget.

 Look for hotels near a metro station in places like Rosslyn, Crystal City, or Falls Church.
 You can hop on a train and be on the National Mall in 30 minutes or less, depending on where you stay.